maphongba008/rn-common/packages/image-picker/Readme.md

 # [`@rn-common/image-picker`](./packages/image-picker)

-This module use `expo-image-picker` and `expo-image-manipulator` to provides utilities for selecting images from the camera or gallery in a React Native application.
+This utility provides a convenient way to pick and resize images using the camera or photo library in a React Native application.
+It leverages `expo-image-picker` for image selection and `expo-image-manipulator` for resizing images, with additional UI support via `@rn-common/action-sheet`.

 ## Installation